dcartist/nycConstructionApp/README.md

 ### Schemas Used

-Contractors
+- Contractors ( The contractor who submitted a job)

-Job
+- Job (The work that was done by the contractor)

-Property
+- Property (The location of where the work was done)

-Property Owner
+- Property Owner (The owner of the property)

 # Installation